-Trial limitations include the fact that it is known from previous rehabilitation trials 33 that patients in the control group have a tendency to do physical training due to the focus on the subject in the recruitment process.
-We will be aware of that when we recruit and not focus on giving extensive information about the exercise programme, or encourage patients to do physical training before knowing what group they are randomised to.
-Any difference between patients completing the intervention and those not completing (drop-outs) will be carefully discussed when evaluating the intervention, results and the suitability for implementation.
-The trial is designed with multiple statistical comparisons so results will be interpreted with caution.
-Further limitations of the trial and methods used are similar to those of other trials including physical exercise and physical testing, namely time-of-day, and day-to-day variation using exercise testing.
-94 To ensure standard testing of all physical exercise tests in the trial, standardised instructions for patients have been developed as described in the methods section.
-Conversely, the trial population will be representative for the true RFA population, meaning that some patients will have AF and some sinus rhythm while exercising and testing, and this will facilitate implementation of The CopenHeart{RFA} trial rehabilitation programme in daily clinical practice.
+The trial limitations include the fact that it is known from previous rehabilitation trials33 that patients in the control group have a tendency to do physical training due to the focus on the subject in the recruitment process.
+We will be aware of that when we recruit and not focus on giving extensive information about the exercise programme, or encourage patients to do physical training before knowing which group they are randomised to.
+Any difference between patients completing the intervention and those not completing (dropouts) will be carefully discussed when evaluating the intervention, results and the suitability for implementation.
+The trial is designed with multiple statistical comparisons, so results will be interpreted with caution.
+Further limitations of the trial and methods used are similar to those of other trials including physical exercise and physical testing, namely time-of-day and day-to-day variation using exercise testing.95 To ensure standard testing of all physical exercise tests in the trial, standardised instructions for patients have been developed as described in the methods section.
+Conversely, the trial population will be representative of the true RFA population, meaning that some patients will have AF and some sinus rhythm while exercising and testing, and this will facilitate implementation of The CopenHeart{RFA} trial rehabilitation programme in daily clinical practice.
+We are aware that patients treated with RFA are a highly select group of patients with paroxysmal or persistent AF, and they are more likely to participate properly and complete a rehabilitation programme, compared with patients with, for example, permanent AF, since patients with permanent AF are often older and suffer from comorbidity.4 Therefore we do not expect to generalise the results to all AF patients.

-The challenge with the set-up is that patients come from considerable distances and therefore some will decline participation.
-Also, due to the nature of rehabilitation trials, the patients have to meet at the hospital frequently, especially when randomised to the experimental intervention group.
+The challenge with the set-up is that patients come from considerable distances, and therefore some will decline participation.
+Also, owing to the nature of rehabilitation trials, the patients have to meet at the hospital frequently, especially when randomised to the experimental intervention group.

-The trial will, to our knowledge, be the largest trial conducted dealing with rehabilitation AF ablation recipients.
-If a positive effect of integrated rehabilitation is found, it may have an impact on the rehabilitation offered to patients treated for AF with RFA at international level.
-The trial is expected to identify an intervention which can improve health and quality of life for the patients, and subsequently reduce healthcare utilization and costs, as well as mortality.
+The trial will, to our knowledge, be the largest trial conducted that deals with rehabilitation AF ablation recipients.
+If a positive effect of integrated rehabilitation is found, it may have an impact on the rehabilitation offered to patients treated for AF with RFA at the international level.
+The trial is expected to identify an intervention which can improve the health and quality of life of patients, and subsequently reduce healthcare utilisation and costs, as well as mortality.